The Field House (East Texas A&M)

-Texas A&M University-Commerce Field House or University Field House is a 5,000 seat multi-purpose arena on the campus of Texas A&M University–Commerce in Commerce, Texas.
+The Field House or University Field House is a 3,055-seat multi-purpose arena on the campus of East Texas A&M University in Commerce, Texas.
 It was built in 1950 when the school was known as East Texas State Teachers College.
-It is the home of the Texas A&M–Commerce Lions men's and women's basketball teams, as well as home to Lions volleyball.
+It is the home of the East Texas A&M Lions men's and women's basketball teams, as well as home to Lions volleyball.
 The Field House is also used as the location for the university's commencement exercises.

 History

 In the fall of 1949, East Texas State president James Gee first announced the construction of the Field House and Memorial Stadium.
 At a cost of $325,000, the crews of George L. Dahl were able to complete the project in just over a year.
 Since the original structure was built, there was a renovation in 1969 that included a two-story addition for classrooms and offices, a dressing room and a storage area.
 A third renovation came in 1991 to include the installation of new bleachers, scoreboards, heating and ventilation and a refurbishment of the one-acre maple hardwood floor.
 In 2009, the Field House received its most modern renovations with a brand new playing floor, digital scoreboards, new ventilation and heating, more efficient lighting, renovations to offices and classrooms, new basketball goals with digital shot-clocks.